ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 * **logical-port-ofswitch13**: Two hosts connected through two OpenFlow switches, both managed by an specialized *tunnel controller*.
-The switch ports interconnecting the switches are configured as logical ports, and can de/encapsulate IP traffic using the GTP tunneling protocol.
+The switch ports interconnecting the switches are configured as logical ports, and each switch acts as a gateway that can de/encapsulate IP traffic using the GTP tunneling protocol.
+The gateway implementation is very similar to the SgwPgw implementation from the LTE module.
+However, the traffic routing between the CsmaNetDevice connected to the local host and the VirtualNetDevice connected to the tunnel socket is performed by the OpenFlow pipeline.

 * **qos-controller-ofswitch13**: It represents the network of an organization, where servers and client nodes are located far from each other.